hyperdefined/CobaltTester/web/faq.md

 <details>
 <summary>What is the difference between API and frontend?</summary>
-The frontend is the pretty homescreen you see when you visit a cobalt instance.
+The frontend is the web app you see when you visit a cobalt instance.
 The API is another module that handles any download requests sent by the frontend.
 It does the processing and handling.
 When you enter a URL and download it, the frontend sends a request to the API, and it returns the media back.
+<br><br>
 If you're a regular user, you want to use the frontend.
+If you want to use the API for your own reasons, you then would use the API of an instance.
 </details>

 ### Instance List